Andrew Delaney

 BIOGRAPHY

-Andrew Delaney is an unorthodox songwriter, storyteller, and producer from Arlington, TX.
-Born to a Chinese-American family, Andrew grew up as a suburban goth kid and his songs are informed as much by the lyrics-as-literature styles of Tom Waits and James McMurtry as they are by the camp and audacity of The Rocky Horror Picture Show.
-Legendary folk DJ Rich Warren once called him “The Alfred Hitchcock of singer/songwriters”.
+Andrew Delaney of Arlington, TX is an unorthodox singer/songwriter and storyteller who steadfastly refuses to pretend he is not writing this bio himself in the third person.
+Born to a Chinese American family, Andrew grew up as a suburban goth kid and his songs are informed as much by the lyrics-as-literature styles of Tom Waits and James McMurtry as they are by the camp and audacity of The Rocky Horror Picture Show.
+Legendary folk DJ Rich Warren of WFMT Radio Chicago once called him “The Alfred Hitchcock of singer/songwriters”.

 PromoBlue.jpg